 An ALJ is an attorney who works for the SSA’s Office of Disability Adjudication and Review (ODAR).
 The ALJ’s job is to review past decisions on appealed claims.
 Generally, about 42% of claims get approved at ALJ hearings nationwide.
 However, a lawyer can greatly improve your odds.
 About 4 in every 5 claimants awarded SSD benefits at their hearings have a lawyer handling their case.
 You won’t pay the lawyer anything now, and it’s worth having a professional fight for you in court.

-Still have questions about disability reconsideration?
-Click the button below to start your free benefits evaluation and see if you may qualify for legal assistance today.
+Still have questions?
+Click the button below to start your free benefits evaluation online now:

 Mandy Voisin is a freelance writer, blogger, and author of Girls of the Ocean and Star of Deliverance.
 As an accomplished content marketing consultant, mom of four and doctor's wife, Mandy has written hundreds of articles about dangerous drugs and medical devices, medical issues that impact disabled Americans, veterans' healthcare and workers' compensation issues since 2016.